 General Requirements.

-A licensed MTC shall, as an element of its License, be licensed to transport its Marijuana Products to other licensed establishments, except as otherwise provided in 935 CMR 501.105(13).
+A licensed MTC shall, be licensed to transport its Marijuana and Marijuana Products to other licensed establishments, including Marijuana Establishments, except as otherwise provided in 935 CMR 501.105(13): Transportation Between MTCs.

 Marijuana Products may only be transported between licensed MTCs by registered MTC Agents.

-A Marijuana Transporter licensed pursuant to 935 CMR 500.050(8) may Transfer Marijuana and Marijuana Products to or from an MTC.
+A Marijuana Transporter licensed pursuant to 935 CMR 500.050(9): Marijuana Transporter may Transfer Marijuana and Marijuana Products to or from an MTC.

-The originating and receiving licensed MTCs shall ensure that all transported Marijuana Products are linked to the Seed-to-sale tracking program.
+The originating and receiving licensed MTCs shall ensure that all transported Marijuana Products are linked to the Seed-to-sale SOR.
 For the purposes of tracking, seeds and Clones will be properly tracked and labeled in a form and manner determined by the Commission.

 Any Marijuana Product that is undeliverable or is refused by the destination MTC shall be transported back to the originating establishment.